VirtualAeroLab/VirtualAeroLab.github.io/about.md

 {: style="text-align: justify;"}

 <p>Finally, the content here will probably be software/code agnostic and probably be a mix of commercial and opensoure solutions.
 I want to
-focus on general techniques and workflow until a buildup a solid base for CFD fundamentals.</p>
+focus on general techniques and workflow until I buildup a solid foundation for CFD fundamentals.</p>
 {: style="text-align: justify;"}